creativewave/to-cubic/README.md

 ## About

-`to-cubic` transforms the `d`efinition of multiple SVG `<path>`s in order that they all uses cubic commands and the same number of commands.
+`to-cubic` transforms the `d`efinition of multiple SVG `<path>`s in order that they all use cubic commands and the same number of commands.

 **Demo:** [CodePen](https://codepen.io/creative-wave/pen/qBBWdQO).